ReevesA1/RocketOS-Bootstrap/README.md

 # --------Install Xcode Command Line Tools-----------
 echo -e "\033[32mInstall Xcode Command Line Tools  \033[0m" read -p "Press Enter to continue"

 # Check if the .xip file exists on usb stick and install xcode from there
 if [ -f "/Volumes/Stubby/Xcode_14.3.xip" ]; then
-    # Extract the .xip file (i'll extract it once because it took a while 23GB so I can comment the next two lines out)
+    # Extract the .xip file (to big to keep the unziped version on my stick 23 GB so keep it zipped)
-    #cd /Volumes/Stubby/ # I must cd cause xip will not alow to choose output directory
+    cd /Applications # I must cd cause xip will not alow to choose output directory xip -x "/Volumes/Stubby/Xcode_14.3.xip"
-    #xip -x "/Volumes/Stubby/Xcode_14.3.xip"

-    # Copy the Xcode.app file to the /Applications directory
-    sudo cp -R /Volumes/Stubby/Xcode.app /Applications

     sudo xcodebuild -runFirstLaunch
 else
     # Install the Xcode Command Line Tools